argoproj/applicationset/docs/Generators.md

 ```

-## Duck Type Resource Generator
+## Cluster List Resource Generator

-The duck type generates parameters based on a defined list of name values.
-In this example, we're targeting the duck type on the resource `quak`:
+The cluster list resource generates a list of Argo CD clusters.
+This is done using [duck-typing](https://pkg.go.dev/knative.dev/pkg/apis/duck), which does not require knowledge of the full shape of the referenced kubernetes resource.
+The following is an example of the new ApplicationSet generator:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: ApplicationSet